f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab06.rst

 In this lab, we will create a simple HTTP application using AS3 via BIG-IQ.

-Unless instructed, throughout this section we will be working in the ``BIG-IQ`` Collection in Postman.
+Unless instructed, throughout this section we will be working in the ``Lab 6`` folder in the Postman collection.

 If the error ``Cannot find any ADC root nodes for the target devices`` occurs, follow directions here: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/troubleshooting.html